Nitesh-NEU/Nitesh-NEU/README.md

 ### 🚀 About Me

 Greetings!
-I'm Nitesh More, a versatile professional transitioning from a Performance Test Engineer to the exciting realms of Software Development and DevOps.
+I'm a versatile professional transitioning from a Performance Test Engineer to the exciting realms of Software Development and DevOps.
 I'm on a mission to create seamless and high-performing systems.

 ### 📚 Academic Pursuits